server-os/server-image/README.md

 the platform and get the specific patched versions of software we need from illumos-extra.

-The illumos-extra code can be found in the smartos-live tree under `projects/illumos-extra`.
+The illumos-extra code can be found in the server-image tree under `projects/illumos-extra`.

 ### illumos-extra design